RafaellaGuti/Ecommerce-Python-Project/README.md

 # Data Preparation
 - Cleanse and Manipulation:
-  Utilizing python language - pandas and numpy libraries, Google Drive API (gspread):
+  Utilizing python language - pandas, numpy, panel, hvplot, holoviews libraries, Google Drive API (gspread):
   -Executed the connection with our data that was placed in Google Drive with gspread by the following guide https://docs.gspread.org/en/latest/oauth2.html
   -Created dataframe with all the records in the Dataset.
   -Selected the Columns needed from the dataset (Stock_code, Description, Invoice_date, Unit_price)  and added 4 more (Category, Total_profit, Unit_cost, Total_invoice) that will help us provide pertinent and coherent information for our dashboard.